-- 292. The market yields for corporate bonds are those provided by the Markit iBoxx indices listed in the tables below in this subsection.
-The yield is the 'Annual Yield' and the duration is the 'Portfolio Duration' (rounded to the first decimal).
-For high-yield indices the 'Annual Yield to Maturity' and the 'Portfolio Duration to Maturity' (rounded to the first decimal) are used.20 - 293.
+- 293. The market yields for corporate bonds are those provided by the Markit iBoxx indices listed in the tables below in this subsection.
+The yield is the 'Annual Yield' and the duration is the 'Duration' (rounded to the first decimal).22 - 294.
 The relevant yield curve is calculated by linear interpolation for those maturities provided by the source.
 For shorter and longer maturities the interest rate published for the nearest duration is applied.
 An example for the interpolation is as follows: in order to calculate the yield for a bond of duration 8.8, a linear interpolation is performed using the closest data available.
-For instance this could be, on the one hand the market yield of the bucket 7-10 and its duration (e.g. 8.3 years) and, on the other hand, the market yield of the bucket 10-15 and its duration (e.g. 12.1 years). - 294.
-Having in mind the availability of both the current value of market yield indices for exposures to corporate bonds, and of their historical series (necessary to calculate the long-term average spreads), the following decisions have been adopted for pragmatic reasons: - a.
-CQSO (AAA) corporate yield indices for the euro and GBP have not been available during the last two years for a major part of the maturity buckets, and even for those maturity buckets where yields are available, the number of constituents of the index is very low.
-Furthermore, availability of buckets has continuously changed during the last years (i.e. not always the same buckets of duration have been available).
+For instance this could be, on the one hand the market yield of the bucket 7-10Y and its duration (e.g. 8.3 years) and, on the other hand, the market yield of the bucket 10-15Y and its duration (e.g. 12.1 years).